memecore-foundation/Go-MemeCore/README.md

 ### Programmatically interfacing `gmeme` nodes

-As a developer, sooner rather than later you'll want to start interacting with `gmeme` and the Ethereum network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with `gmeme` and the MemeCore network via your own programs and not manually through the console.
 To aid this, `gmeme` has built-in support for a JSON-RPC based APIs ([standard APIs](https://ethereum.github.io/execution-apis/api-documentation/) and [`gmeme` specific APIs](https://geth.ethereum.org/docs/interacting-with-geth/rpc)).
 These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based